-The introduction of new medical device regulations by Thailand’s Food and Drug Administration (Thai FDA) in 2021 aligns with the ASEAN Medical Device Directive (AMDD), promising a more structured and transparent Thailand medical device registration process.
+New medical device regulations by Thailand’s Food and Drug Administration (Thai FDA) in 2021 introduced a more structured and transparent medical device registration process.
+Medical devices manufacturers need approval from the Thai FDA and a Local Authorized Representative (LAR).

 Thailand’s medical devices market will reach $2.29B by 2025 (6.22% CAGR), and the IVD market$1.63B by 2030 (6.3% CAGR).
 Growth is driven by rising healthcare spending (3.7% of GDP), an aging population (13.7% 65+ in 2021), and high medical device imports ($2.1B in 2023).